SU_A_18

 [i] More than a year?

-[r] More than one year.
-A thick year.
+[r] more than a year.
+A good year.

-[r] I’m busy right now.
-When I was in the center, I was in the OKAN class for Dutch and stuff.
-I went to two schools when I was in Leopoldsburg.
-I went to the Sint-Michielsschool, which is a Catholic school.
-And when I was in the Linkeroever shelter, I went to Sint-Lodewijk.
-That is also a Catholic school on the Meir.
-By the end of 2017, I had finished the OKAN class.
-I finished my studies.
-I was ready to go to the regular school.
-Then I had a plan to become a nurse – nurse, I mean.
-I did an exemption test for that, no, not exemption but admission test, admission test done for that, for HBO5 nursing, higher vocational education.
-I did not succeed.
-The reason was that the exam was on the computer and when you’re done with a question, you didn’t have to close your page, but that’s what I did.
-I lost my chance to continue with the exam.
-So I had to quit the exam.
-But now I’m happy, lucky, that I didn’t pass.
-When I see someone with wounds, with pain, with blood, I start shaking.
-I can’t work well, I’m, I’m a little handicapped.
-Luckily, if I had to study to be a nurse, I would have to go to hospital, I would have to take care of the people who have wounds, who have blood, who have pain.
-That wouldn’t have been so easy for me.
-So at the moment I’m happy.
-At the moment I’m working on my secondary school diploma.
+[r] I am currently working.
+When I was in the center, I was in the OKAN class for Dutch and such.
+I went to two schools when I was in Leopoldsburg, I went to the Sint-Michielschool, that is a Catholic school.
+And when I was in a reception center Left bank was, I went to Sint-Lodewijk.
+That is also a Catholic school at the Meir.
+At the end of 2017 I was done with the OKAN class.
+I completed my studies.
+I was ready to go to the normal school.
+Then I had a plan for a nurse – Nurse, I mean.
+I did an exemption test for this, no, not exemption but admission test, admission test for this, for HBO5 Nursing, Higher vocational education.
+I did not succeed there.
+The reason was that the exam was on the computer and when you finished a question, then you didn’t have to close your page, but I did.
+I have lost my chance to continue the exam.
+So I had to stop the exam.
+But now I am happy, happy, I did not succeed.
+Because if I think now, when I see, someone with wounds, with pain, with blood, then I start to shake.
+I can’t work well, I’m, I’m a bit disabled.
+Fortunately, if I had to study for nurse, I have to go to hospital, then I have to take care of the people who have wounds, who have blood, who are in pain.
+That would not have been so easy for me.
+So I am happy at the moment.
+I am currently working for my secondary diploma.
 I already have a secondary diploma from Afghanistan but still.
 It is not valid in Belgium.
-The rules are completely different in Afghanistan and here.
+The rules are completely different from Afghanistan and here.
 The study, the school is completely different.
-Finally I have decided to get my secondary diploma again.
-At the moment I’m busy with accounting.
-Certainly if I study for another year, or a year or more, I mean a year and three months, then I’ll be done with my diploma.
-I don’t like accounting, I don’t like mathematics.
-I love math, but math doesn’t like me.
-I love math, but math doesn’t like me.
-I have chosen accounting, which is not what I want, accounting, to sit at the computer, to work with numbers.
+I finally decided to get my secondary diploma again.
+I am currently working on accounting.
+Certainly if I study another year, or a good year, I mean a year and three months, then I will be done with my diploma.
+I don’t like accounting, mathematics.
+I like math, But math does not love me.
+I like math, But math does not love me.
+I have chosen accounting, that’s not what I want, accounting, to sit behind the computer, work with numbers.
 But I have a plan for later.
 I want to study management.
-If you want to study management, at university or college.
-Then accounting is the best choice, to study management.
-So I’ve chosen accounting, when I’m done with my diploma, I’ll start with management.
-For later, I have a plan to have my own business.
-A small business, a small business.
-It’s not easy either.
+If you want to study management, at the university or in University of Applied Sciences.
+Then accounting is the best choice to study management.
+So I chose accounting, When I’m done with my diploma, I will start management.
+For later I have a plan to have my own business.
+A small business, a small company.
+It is also not easy.
 It will be super difficult.
-But I will always do my best.
+But I’m always going to do my best.

 [i] My last question: How do you see the difference between your culture, your faith and here in Belgium?

 [r] There is a big difference between my culture, and here.
-Here, the people here, they always want, they want to stay alone.
-If you want to go to someone, you have to make an appointment in advance.
+Here, the people from here, they always want, they want to stay alone.
+If you have to go to someone then you have to make an appointment in advance.
 A month before, or a week before.
-You always have to call and stuff.
-But in Afghanistan this is not the case.
-If you want to visit, you just go right away.
-Knocking behind the door and then you go inside.
-Here you sometimes get visitors, but in Afghanistan, we had visitors every night.
-From family, from uncle, from grandfathers and so on.
-So there is a big difference between the cultures.
-I can’t explain that very well, because I … No culture.
+You always have to call and such.
+But in Afghanistan that is not the case.
+If you want to visit, Then you just go immediately.
+Beaten behind the door and then you enter.
+Here you sometimes get visitors, but in Afghanistan, we had visitors every evening.
+From family, from uncle, from grandfathers and such.
+So there is a big difference between cultures.
+I can’t explain that well Because I don’t study any culture.
 Also about faith.
-Of course, in Afghanistan, when I was in Afghanistan, we were – I was born into a Muslim family.
-Alhamdulillah, I am still a Muslim.
-Faith is personal.
+Of course, in Afghanistan, When I was in Afghanistan, we were – I was born in a Muslim family.
+Alhamdulillah I am still a Muslim.
+Faith is personal [personal].
 That is nothing to say to other people.
-I am Muslim, you must be Muslim too.
+I am a Muslim, you must also be a Muslim.
 Everyone has their own faith.
 Everyone has their own idea.
-Everyone has his own good points and also bad points.
-For me, culture, religion is also important, but for me your heart is the most important thing.
+Everyone has their own good points and also bad points.
+For me, culture, or religion is also important, but for me the most important thing is your heart.
 If you have a good heart, if you are smart in your head, then you are a good person.
 Then everyone will be happy.
 If you make everyone happy, that’s very important, I think.

 [r] My dream?
-My biggest dream is to see my mother again.
+My biggest dream to see my mother again.
 Not once, I want to live with my mother.
-I have lots of plans for my mother.
-I still have a dream to my little brothers, they are in secondary education, when they have finished education I want to send them to India for pilot, because that was my dream.
-But now, when I heard my little brother, now he has a dream to become a pilot.
-That’s my big dream.
+I have a lot of plans for my mother.
+I have another dream of my little brothers, they are busy with secondary education, when they finished education I want to send them to India for pilot, because that was my dream.
+But now, then I heard my little brother, now he has a dream to become a pilot.
+That is my big dream.
 My other big dream is that I can do something for Belgium.
-I am very, not very, yes, I am very disappointed by the Belgians, by the rules, but still I am grateful to Belgium because when I was in the centre, I had a roof, I had a room, I had food to eat three times a day.
+I am very, not very, Yes, I am very disappointed by the Belgians, by the rules, But I am grateful from Belgium Because when I was in the center I had a roof, I had a room, I had food three times a day to eat.
 So I also want to achieve something for Belgium.
-I don’t know by what, by study or by karate.
+I don’t know what, By study or by karate.
 But karate is easier.
-If I go to the Olympics, or to the European Championship, if I win a medal, it’s for Belgium.
-So that is to say, I also have a plan to achieve something for Belgium.
-Or write a nice book for Belgian people to learn something new to the people, that they really should be grateful.
+When I go to the Olympic Games, or to the European Championship, When I get a medal, Then it’s for Belgium.
+So that is, I also have a plan to achieve something for Belgium.
+Or to write a nice book for Belgian people to something new to learn from people, That they really have to be grateful.
 Because they are lucky.
 They are not like other people.
-I mean other people from, the people from Syria, Afghanistan, Iraq or Iran.
-I am still grateful to Belgium.
+I mean other people of, the people of Syria, Afghanistan, Iraq or Iran.
+I don’t know what.
+I am grateful from Belgium.

 [i] Thank you, [name].